 - Immunological phenomena: glomerulonephritis, Osler's nodes, Roth's spots and rheumatoid factor.

-- Microbiological phenomena: positive blood culture but does not meet a major criterion as noted above or serological evidence of active infection with organism consistent with IE.
+- Microbiological phenomena: positive blood culture but does not meet a major criterion as noted above or serological evidence of active infection with organism consistent with infective endocarditis.

 - Echocardiographic findings consistent with IE but do not meet a major criterion as noted above.